ceramicnetwork/CIPs/README.md

 # Ceramic Improvement Proposals (CIPs)

 Ceramic Improvement Proposals (CIPs) describe standards for the Ceramic platform, including core protocol specifications, client APIs, and document standards.
+This process is defined in [CIP-1]().

 ## Contributing